bjssacademy/fundamentals-clean-code/intro.md

 _Most of the code we work with will be written by others._

-### Code the team can understand
+### Shared understanding

+When working in a team, it is essential that every member can understand the codebase.

 As novices, we tend to work alone.
 We are - justifiably - proud when some code simply works.

-Professionally, that is table stakes.
+Professionally, working code is merely table stakes.
+Of course it must do _at least_ that.
+But we need more.
 We need code that the whole team can work with.

 The first task in writing new code is to understand the code that is already there.
 Then we can decide how our new code fits together with it.
 We never write code in isolation; it will always have to integrate with what's there.

 Being able to understand what's there is critical.

-That means that our code must be understood by others and their code must be understandable to us.
+_That means that our code must be understood by others and their code must be understandable to us_.

-### Defect prevention
+### Fewer defects

 Defects - bugs - cost us.
 They slow down delivery.
 They can cause financial and reputational loss.

-SOftware defects have been known to kill people and result in their false imprisonment.
+Software defects have been known to [kill people](http://sunnyday.mit.edu/papers/therac.pdf) or result in their [false imprisonment](https://www.bbc.co.uk/news/business-56718036).

-We don't like defects.
+**We don't like defects**.

 Clean code aims to use syntax and logic that is straightforward and clear.
 It does what it says.
-You don;t need to factor in weird edge cases of the language to understand the code.
+You don't need to factor in weird edge cases of the language to understand the code.

 Doing this reduces defects.
-When defects happen, they are easier to spot, as we find it easier to understand what the code is - and is not - doing.
+When defects happen, they are easier to spot.
+Clean code makes it easier to understand what the code is - and is not - doing.

-### Rapid delivery
+### Faster delivery

 With fewer defects and shorter times to understand the code, Clean code gives us faster delivery times.
 It gives us _smoother_ delivery times as well, with added confidence that our code is likely to be correct.